 Marshall Islands Cuisine

-The food in Marshall Islands is typical with other Pacific nations.
+The food in the Marshall Islands is typical of other Pacific nations.
 The access to a bounty of seafood has prompted its citizens to take advantage of them when preparing traditional and local dishes.
 However, there is also a challenge when it comes to growing fresh food on the islands and this has resulted in the Marshallese to depend on preserved food as part of their daily diet (think corned beef or spam).

-A typical meal in the Marshall Islands would look like this: boiled potatoes, pumpkin served with coconut milk, breadfruit and a variety of seafoods.
+A typical meal in the Marshall Islands would look like this: boiled potatoes, pumpkin served with coconut milk, breadfruit and a variety of seafood.
 With a large feast or celebration, though, a roasted pig is never missing.
 This is cooked in an underground oven, which is another typical feature of food and culture in the Pacific island nations.

 Staple foods in Marshall Islands include the following: rice, coconut (both milk and flesh are utilized in local dishes), breadfruit or ulu, yams, and taro.